Frando/rust-node-noise-handshake/README.md

 First run `npm install` and `cargo build`.

-Then launch the run.js script to start both a server and a client and let them connect to each other:
+Then launch the run.js script to start both a server and a client and let them connect to each other, in a combination of your choise (first is responder, second is initiator):

 * `node run.js node node`
 * `node run.js rust rust`